 A TMJ disorder affects the temporomandibular joint, which is located on each side of your head, in front of the ear between the lower jawbone to the skull.
 The temporomandibular joints are the most complex joints in the human body.
 The joints rotate and slide, and give the mobility needed to talk, chew, swallow, yawn and make facial expressions.

 What Is a TMJ Dentist?

 There is no certified specialty in medicine or dentistry for treating TMJ disorders.
 So, even when a dentist has extensive training in TMJ disorders, we can’t actually refer to him or her as a TMJ dentist.
-But New Orleans dentist Dr. Duane Delaune has received post-graduate TMJ training from The Dawson Academy, and he has treated TMJ disorders for more than 20 years.
+But Metairie dentist Dr. Duane Delaune has received post-graduate TMJ training from The Dawson Academy, and he has been treating TMJ disorders for more than 20 years.

 - Ear pain, pressure or ringing in the ears

 - Limited movement of your lower jaw or jaw locking

 - Painful clicking or popping in the jaw when you open or close your mouth

 - Chronic headaches

 - Tingling and numbness in your arms and fingers

 - Your bite feels out of line or “off”